 Projects

 Some interesting projects I've worked on so far, both professional and DIY ones.
-The list is not full, I put only the bigger projects here, in a chronological order, starting from the latest ones.
+The list is not full, though.
+I put only the bigger projects here, in chronological order, starting from the latest ones.

 HAL libraries for CPU peripherals measuring the silicon die aging

-Tools & technologies: C, CMake, Make, cmocka, Verilog and a bit of Python.
+Tools & technologies: C, CMake, Make, cmocka, Verilog, and a bit of Python.

 Smart-home controller for central heating systems and gas boilers